jlevy/lft/README.md

     the field has become so large that no human can truly grasp it all deeply.

 [^oreilly]: https://www.oreilly.com/tim/wtf-book.html

+[^combinedskills]: It's worth pointing out that at any point in history, the most
+    successful people at a given thing often combine a few related skills.
+    For example, the best bloggers of the early Internet were often people who were a little bit tech savvy, because that combination of writing ability and HTML skills made it easier for them to gain traction.
+    It doesn't mean the core skill of blogging is HTML, but it is relevant to success.
+    Later, blogging platforms matured and the most successful writers today are ones with discipline and skills to do well promoting their work on Substack.

+    The same is likely true of engineering and writing code.
+    The most successful engineers of recent years are extremely good at writing code.
+    The most successful engineers of the future may combine have a different combination of skills.

 [^whyfast]: A reasonable question is, why is good engineering mean building things
     quickly?
 Isn't it more important to build them right?